plotly/plotly.github.io/_posts/plotly1/2015-04-20-boxplot-description.md

 ##### Too Many Points: Jitter

 Sometimes when viewing all data, the points become stacked on top of each other and it's difficult to see their individual values.
-In this case, the points can be "jittered" in Plotly, or moved away from the number line a random distance between 0 and a value of your choosing.
+In this case, the points can be "jittered" in Chart Studio, or moved away from the number line a random distance between 0 and a value of your choosing.

 <img class="article-img" src="https://plot.ly/static/img/literacy/boxplot/boxplotfig11.jpg" id = "boxplotfig11" width = "504.52" height = "145.73" />